homeresume

 }

-npm run migration:generate database/migrations/<MIGRATION_NAME>
+npm run migration:create database/migrations/<MIGRATION_NAME>

 Here is the example for the migration which creates a new table.
 A table is dropped when the migration is reverted.